Physics Trivia Questions

 Tap an answer to reveal it.

-• What is the SI unit of energy?
-Joule
+• What is the SI unit of force?
+Newton

 Physics trivia works because many of its core ideas are familiar even outside the classroom, gravity, speed, electricity, planets, momentum, and the laws people encounter in everyday explanations of how the world works.
 That helps the category feel broad and recognizable.